Preliminary results show Azerbaijani president re-elected as expected - ExBulletin

 Preliminary results show Azerbaijani president re-elected as expected

-The other candidates present so far have received less than 3% each, Panahov said.
+BAKU, Azerbaijan (AP) — Preliminary results of Azerbaijan's presidential elections showed a landslide victory Wednesday for incumbent President Ilham Aliyev, whose re-election was widely expected after his government's rapid reconquest of a region once controlled by separatists from Armenian stock.

+With just over 93% of the ballots counted, Aliyev won the race with 92.05% of the vote, the head of the country's Central Election Commission, Mazahir Panahov, reported in the early hours of Thursday.

+So far, none of the other candidates in the running have received more than 3 percent, with the runner-up receiving only 2.19 percent of the vote, according to Panahov.
 Three of them have already given in and congratulated Aliyev on his re-election, the Interfax Azerbaijan news agency reported.

-Aliyev, 62, has been in power for more than 20 years, succeeding his father who was Azerbaijan's communist boss and then president for a decade when the country became independent after the collapse of the Soviet Union in 1991 The next presidential vote was scheduled for next year, but Aliyev called an early election shortly after Azerbaijani troops retook the Karabakh region from ethnic Armenian forces who controlled it for three decades.
+Aliyev, 62, has been in power for more than 20 years, succeeding his father who was Azerbaijan's communist boss and then president for a decade when the country became independent after the collapse of the Soviet Union in 1991.
+The next presidential vote was scheduled for next year, but Aliyev called snap elections shortly after Azerbaijani troops retook the Karabakh region from ethnic Armenian forces who had controlled it for three decades.

-Analysts suggest that Aliyev brought forward the elections to capitalize on his renewed popularity after The September blitz in Karabakh.
-He will be in the spotlight in November when Azerbaijan, a country heavily dependent on fossil fuel revenues, hosts a United Nations Conference on Climate Change.
+Analysts have suggested that Aliyev brought forward the election to capitalize on his renewed popularity following the September Karabakh blitz.
+He will be in the spotlight in November when Azerbaijan, a country that relies heavily on fossil fuel revenues, hosts a United Nations conference on climate change.

-Speaking before voting opened at 04:00 GMT, Baku resident Sevda Mirzoyeva, 52, said she would vote for the winner Aliyev, who returned our lands occupied for many years.
+Speaking before voting opened at 0400 GMT, Baku resident Sevda Mirzoyeva, 52, said she would vote for “victorious” Aliyev, who “returned our lands occupied for many years.”

 Turnout was high, with election officials saying more than 76 percent of eligible voters cast ballots during the 11 hours of voting.

-Even before the Central Election Commission announced the preliminary results, several hundred people carrying Azerbaijani flags gathered in Baku, celebrating Aliyev's expected re-election with dancing and singing.
+Even before the Central Election Commission announced the preliminary results, several hundred people carrying Azerbaijani flags gathered in Baku to celebrate Aliyev's expected re-election with dancing and singing.
 Aliyev's office also reported several congratulatory messages from world leaders, including Turkish President Recep Tayyip Erdogan, Hungarian Prime Minister Viktor Orban and Iranian leader Ebrahim Raisi.

-Aliyev said he wanted these elections to mark the beginning of a new era, in which Azerbaijan would have full control of its territory.
+Aliyev said he wanted the elections to “mark the beginning of a new era,” in which Azerbaijan is in full control of its territory.
 On Wednesday, he and his family voted in Khankendi, a town called Stepanakert by Armenians when it was home to the headquarters of the self-proclaimed separatist government.

 The region, known internationally as Nagorno-Karabakh, and large swathes of surrounding territory came under the full control of ethnic Armenian forces backed by Armenia following the end of a separatist war in 1994.